ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/04-multiple-parameters.md

 Then the matrix will have around $(10^7)^2 = 10^{14}$ cells.
 Instead of storing a $n\times n$ matrix, we can store an array of size $n$ with pointers to lists of numbers.
 Now, if array cell $j$ points to a list containing $i$, then person $j$ is a friend of person $i$.
-What is the total size of this data structure alltogether, in $O$-notation?
+What is the total size of this data structure alltogether, in big-$O$ notation?

 This depends on how many friends people have, but let's say that every person has $m$ friends on average.
 We don't know what $m$ is, but we can be quite certain that it is a lot smaller than $n$.